MgCl2, the miracle mineral

 Magnesium chloride oral and topical solutions are available on the market pre-made, but it’s way more affordable, bioavailable and just as effective to use a homemade topical magnesium chloride spray which will last much longer for months and months.
 It consists of just magnesium chloride flakes dissolved in water.
 This form of magnesium supplement is also great if you do lots of physical activity, with less side effects than oral administration.
 To use at least 2 or multiple forms will give you the greatest results.
-It may be uncomfortable and make you feel unpleasant or unhappy at first due to the induced alkalinity, but will subside with consistent use over time.
+It may be uncomfortable and make you feel unpleasant, slightly itchy, or unhappy at first due to the induced alkalinity, but will subside with consistent use over time.

 Two routes of administration for magnesium

 Transdermal application: In general, administer the magnesium spray topically, specifically on the back of the head, back of neck, under armpits, and/or full upper body to resolve any underlying nervous system inflammation, and over the lower abdominal area to soothe menstrual cramps.
 4-8 sprays will generally suffice.
 The topical route of administration is absorbed through the skin’s pores where it is most bioavailable with the least risk of side effects.
 If it gets itchy, this is a sign of candida waste excretion from high consumption of alcohol, grains and refined sugars.
 Simply have a damp rag on hand to wipe off the salt and reduce itching.